theterminalguy/floatcam/README.md

 ### Using floatcam with Snap Camera (macOS and Windows only)

-Snap Camera is a virtual camera app that allows you to use Snapchat filters while recording.
+Snap Camera is a virtual camera app that lets you add Snapchat filters to your camera.
 You can download it from the [Snap Camera website](https://snapcamera.snapchat.com/).
 After installing, Floatcam will automatically detect it and it will show up in the list of available camera sources.

 ![Using floatcam with Snap Camera](./floatcam-snap.gif)

 ## Why Floatcam?

 There are a lot of screen recorders out there, but most of them do not have a built-in camera.
-For those with a camera, it's either not floating, can't be moved around, not customizable or requires paying for a premium version.
+For those with a camera, it's either not floating, can't be moved around, is not customizable, or requires paying for a premium version.

 ### A Brief History of Floatcam

 The default screen recorder on macOS (Quicktime) does have a way to record the screen and the camera.
-However, it is not customizable and can sometimes get in the way of the recording.
-On Linux, I used Kazam, which is a great screen recorder, but it does not have a built-in camera.
+However, it is not customizable and sometimes interferes with the recording.
+On Linux, I used Kazam, but it does not have a built-in camera.

 One thing all these screen recorders have in common is that they are not customizable.

-[Loom](https://www.loom.com/), a popular screen recorder let's you do some of these things but it's not free.
+[Loom](https://www.loom.com/), a popular screen recorder allows you to do some customization but it's not free.
 It features a floating camera, a screen recorder and a video editor.
 It's a great tool, but you have a recording limit of 5 minutes for the free version.

 Since there are lots of amazing FREE screen recorders out there and all I wanted was a floating camera, I decided to make my own.
 I thought it would be nice to have a simple camera app that you can use alongside any screen recorder.

 I hope you enjoy using Floatcam as much as I enjoyed making it.
-If you have any questions, suggestions, or feedback, feel free to reach out to me on [Twitter](https://twitter.com/theterminalguy).
+If you have any questions, suggestions, or feedback, feel free to reach out to me on [Twitter](https://twitter.com/theterminalguy) or send me an email.

 ## Roadmap